-This page lists out the many community powered initiatives and teams that make-up the AMOR Network.
-If you are interested in increasing your participation in AMOR’s organizing work consider getting involved with one of these areas of support!
+This page lists out the community powered initiatives and working teams that make-up the AMOR Network.
+If you are interested in organizing with the AMOR Network consider getting involved in one of these initiatives or working teams.

 Shut Down Wyatt

 AMOR’s efforts to demand the Wyatt Detention Center be shut down began on March 28th 2019 with the reinstatement of the Wyatt Detention Center’s contract with ICE.

 In spite of ongoing protests and community demonstrations, the Wyatt has continued to participate in the detention of people caught up in a dehumanizing and failed immigration system.
 An immigration system that is a tool for racist and xenophobic policies that separate families for the sake of financial gains.

 On April 4th, 2020, 60 people detained by ICE at the Wyatt launched a hunger strike to demand safer conditions, and their release amid the COVID-19 pandemic.
 The Wyatt staff responded by retaliating against the hunger strikers, cutting off phone access and placing people in isolation.
 On April 21st, the first case of COVID-19 in the Wyatt was reported.

 This was not the first time the Wyatt refused to attend to people’s health needs.
 In 2008 Hiu Lui “Jason” Ng, a migrant from China died while detained at the facility due to medical neglect.
 This caused ICE to end its contract with the Wyatt that same year.
 In early 2019 facing pressure from investors, the Wyatt signed a new contract with ICE.

 Through AMOR’s work we have seen too many cases of individuals living in Central Falls ultimately ending up detained and deported.
 The very system through which the Central Falls Detention Facility Corporation seeks to profit from is creating devastation within the very community in which it resides.